-In conclusion, we show that Id1 is a pleiotropic nuclear protein exhibiting multiple functions including roles in vasculogenesis, cell growth and cellular self-renewal.
-We show that Id1 is released from fibroblasts and initiates cell activation, angiogenic and proinflammatory properties.
-We identify Id1 as a fibroblast derived inflammatory protein capable of functioning as a signaling agonist, regulatory molecule and angiogenic mediator in RA tissues.
+We show that Id1 is a pleiotropic nuclear protein exhibiting multiple functions including roles in angiogenesis, vasculogenesis, cell growth, and cellular self-renewal.
+We show that Id1 is released from fibroblasts and initiates cell activation, angiogenic and pro-inflammatory properties.
+We identify Id1 as a fibroblast-derived inflammatory protein capable of functioning as a signaling agonist, regulatory molecule, and angiogenic mediator in RA tissues.